CHTC/chtc-website-source/_uw-research-computing/apptainer-htc.md

 If the software you want to use is not in the CHTC Recipes repository, you can create your own container.
 Here is general process for creating your own definition file for building your custom container:

+1. **Consult your software's documentation**

+   Determine the requirements for installing the software you want to use.
-1. Consult your software's documentation to find (a) the operating systems it is compatible with and (b) the prerequisite libraries or packages.
+   In particular you are looking for (a) the operating systems it is compatible with and (b) the prerequisite libraries or packages.

+2. **Choose a base container**

-2. Choose a base container that is at minimum using a compatible operating system.
+   The base container should at minimum use an operating system compatible with your software.
    Ideally the container you choose also has many of the prerequisite libraries/programs already installed.

-3. Create your own definition file with the installation commands needed to set up your software.
+3. **Create your own definition file**

+   The definition file contains the installation commands needed to set up your software.
    We encourage you to read our [Building an Apptainer Container](apptainer-build.html) guide to learn more about the components of the Apptainer definition file.
    An advanced example of a definition file is provided in our [Advanced Apptainer Example - SUMO](apptainer-htc-advanced-example.html) guide.

 [Jump back to Quickstart](#quickstart-build-definition-file)